 After graduating, for a few years I took on odd jobs — cleaning yachts in Greece, teaching English in Seoul — so I could meet people from around the world, learn from them, and write their stories.

 What did you learn from teaching English in South Korea?

 Teaching nearly a hundred primary school kids every day, mostly I learned about Pokémon.
 I also learned that kids thrive when they’re outside and running around.
 That’s why I was always figuring out ways to take classes up on the rooftop.

 I also realised just how curious children are about other people, other cultures.
 They all wanted to know all about Scotland.
 Did my family eat kimchi at dinner?
 Did Scottish men really wear skirts?

 Is there anyone who you’re really hoping will read your book?

-In a survey by Outside Magazine, only 13% of participants knew the name of the first woman up Mount Everest — Junko Tabei, a Japanese climber who reached the summit on May 16, 1975.
-It really is time that changed.
+In a survey by Outside Magazine, only 13% of participants knew the name of the first woman up Mount Everest.
+Her name is Junko Tabei.
+She reached the summit on May 16, 1975.

 Which adventurer in the book inspires you most?

 The teenager Nujeen Mustafa.
 She was born with cerebral palsy.